Hollis Frampton: Film

 His most significant work is arguably Zorns Lemma (1970), a film which drastically altered perceptions towards experimental film at the time.
 It is formed in three different sections.
-The first is a reading (by Joyce Wieland) of the Bay State Primer, a puritan work for children to learn the alphabet.
+The first is a reading (by Joyce Wieland) of the Bay State Primer, a Puritan work for children to learn the alphabet.
 The sentences used had foreboding themes such as "In Adam's fall, we sinned all."
-The second section is based on a text based work by Carl Andre, which started out with an alphabetical list of words for each letter in the alphabet.
+The second section is based on a text-based work by Carl Andre, which started out with an alphabetical list of words for each letter in the alphabet.
 Each subsequent list is replaced with a letter until it is just letters.
 In Zorns Lemma, the concept is reversed.
-It starts off with a twenty four letter alphabet (I/J and U/V are considered one letter), each letter shown for one second of screentime and then looping.
+It starts off with a twenty-four-letter alphabet (I/J and U/V are considered one letter), each letter shown for one second of screen time and then looping.
 The second cycle replaces each letter with a word that starts with each letter.
-Gradually the word stills are replaced by an active film shot, such as washing hands or peeling a tangerine until there are only moving images.
+Gradually, the word stills are replaced by an active film shot, such as washing hands or peeling a tangerine until there are only moving images.
 The third section contains a seemingly single shot of a couple walking across a snowy meadow.
 The sound is of six women reading one word at a time from Theory of Light.
 One interpretation of Zorns Lemma was that it was a comment on life's stages, the morality of the Bay State Primer being childhood, the sets of numbers representing maturing and interaction with the world, and the third part representing old age and death.